 Steven Shevell (Psychology) – Sensation and Perception – PSYC 20700

 What we see and hear depends on energy that enters the eyes and ears, but what we actually experience – perception – follows from human neural responses.
 This course focuses on visual and auditory phenomena, including basic percepts (for example, acuity, brightness, color, loudness, pitch) and also more complex percepts such as motion and object recognition.
 Biological underpinnings of perception are an integral part of the course.

-Peggy Mason (Neuroscience) – Neuroanatomy
+Peggy Mason (Neurobiology) – Neuroanatomy

 In this course, we will delve deeply into the neuroanatomy of the mammalian nervous system.
 This understanding will be solidified by dissections of sheep brains and examination of stained slides of brain sections from rat, monkey and human brains and peripheral nerves.
 The pathophysiological basis of diseases such as Parkinson’s, fronto-temporal dementia, Alzheimer’s, internuclear ophthalmoplegia (a common symptom of multiple sclerosis) will be discussed before a neuroanatomical examination of the areas affected in each condition.
 The specific conditions to be discussed will be tailored to class interests.

 Clifton Ragsdale (Neurobiology) – Evolution and the Nervous System – NSCI 20510